Nyländska Jaktklubben, NJK

 Nyländska Jaktklubben is the largest and oldest registered yacht club in Finland.
 The club has more than 2,800 members.

 The language of the club is Swedish.

 NJK is a versatile club with activities for all the different member categories.
 The club aims to advance seamanship, enhance social life and keep its position as the leading yacht club in the country.
 Much effort is put into promoting the sport of sailing among juniors as well as senior members.
 The club has qualified coaches offering top class training at different levels.

-The club was founded in 1861 upon approval of its rules by Czar Alexander II in St. Petersburg.
+The club was founded in 1861 on March the 4th upon approval of its rules by Czar Alexander II in St. Petersburg.
 At the time Finland was called the Grand Duchy of Finland and it was part of the Russian Empire.

 NJK has gone through many phases in its long history.
 It started as a yacht club without a harbour or clubhouse.
 The first pavilion was built on an island west of Helsinki.
 As the harbour was poor and no boatyard was available it soon became necessary to move.
 One of the club members owned a small island, Blekholmen, in the South Harbour of Helsinki, which he generously rented to NJK for a nominal annual fee of 225 Finnish marks (approx. 55 euros).
 The pavilion was then moved to Blekholmen where, over the years, it was reconstructed.
 The present pavilion, designed by architects Estlander and Settergren, was inaugurated in August 1900 and has been carefully maintained.

 At the same time as NJK was founded, it also got its first flag.
 The flag, white with a blue cross, was modeled on the flag of the Imperial Yacht Club in St. Petersburg.
 Depending on the ebb and flow of political matters the flag’s appearance was changed four times before the final design was adopted after Finland became independent in 1917.